Senate Democrats face steep odds in trying to hold majority in November

 Sen. Jacky Rosen is seeking reelection to a second term in a state Hilary Clinton won in 2016 and Mr. Biden won in 2020.
 Both Democratic nominees won Nevada by small margins.

-This past quarter, Rosen outraised the large field of Republicans, hoping to challenge her in the general election, this past quarter.
+This past quarter, Rosen outraised the large field of Republicans, hoping to challenge her in the general election.
 She collected $3.2 million and ended the year with $10.6 million cash on hand.

 Sam Brown, a veteran who suffered third-degree burns in Afghanistan, was the top GOP fundraiser in the state.
 Brown ran unsuccessful campaigns for the Texas House in 2014 and Senate in 2022 — losing to Adam Laxalt.
 He has national GOP support from Daine's and Senate Minority Leader Mitch McConnell.